LinkFive/flutter-purchases-sdk/packages/linkfive_purchases/README.md

 );
 ```

-Thats it.
+That‘s it.
 Now the page will automatically offer the subscriptions to the user or if the user already bought the subscription, the paywall will show the success page.